cerbyinc/cerby-aws-ses-integration/README.md

     - Create DKIM records in the hosted zone.
     - Create MAIL From using `bounce.${domain}`
     - Create MX record
+    - Create RuleSet, and Rule to deliver arriving email to Cerby (you need to add the --workspace flag to create these resources)

 Tool will try to to add the DNS records to your Route53, if a hosted zone with the specified domain is not found, we still output the records so you can add [DKIM](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-authentication-dkim-easy-setup-domain.html) and [MX](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-mx-record.html) it to your DNS provider.